In vivo evidence of blood flow slippage: failure of the no-slip boundary condition assumption: Results

+It appears that the error functional $\mathcal{J}$ is significantly lower when the slip parameter is optimally fitted (Row 3) compared to the prescribed no-slip condition (Row 2).
+Except for Dataset 5, where the blood slip is minimal, the values of $\mathcal{J}$ for the optimal slip case range between 60\% and 80\% of those obtained under the no-slip condition, indicating that allowing some degree of slip provides a markedly better description of the observed \emph{in vivo} data, see Table~\ref{tab:costJ}.

-The velocity reconstructions obtained with constant and spatially varying slip models are remarkably similar, yet the slip distributions differ considerably: over most of the wall, $\kappa$ remains close to zero, indicating nearly perfect slip, while in localized regions $\kappa$ grows very large, effectively enforcing a no-slip condition.
+The velocity reconstructions obtained with constant (shown in a Row 3 of Figure~\ref{fig:vols results}) and spatially varying slip (shown in a Row 4 of Figure~\ref{fig:vols results}) models are highly similar, yet the slip distributions differ considerably: over most of the wall, $\kappa$ remains close to zero, indicating nearly perfect slip, while in localized regions $\kappa$ grows very large, effectively enforcing a no-slip condition.
 This demonstrates that only a small fraction of the boundary substantially resists the flow.

 The optimal slip parameters $\kappa_{\rm opt}$ for each dataset and segmentation method are summarized in \Cref{tab:pat_kappa}, the corresponding slip lengths $\beta = \mu / \kappa_{\rm opt}$ in \Cref{tab:pat_beta}, and the average tangential velocities during systole in \Cref{tab:pat_vavg}.
 For $\kappa = 200$, the corresponding slip length is on the order of the erythrocyte diameter, below which blood cannot reasonably be modeled as a continuum.
-Thus, $\kappa = 200$ effectively represents a no-slip condition, while values $\kappa < 20$ clearly indicate that blood does not adhere to the vessel wall.
+Thus, $\kappa = 200$ effectively represents a no-slip condition in the context of continuum model, while values $\kappa < 20$ clearly indicate that blood does not adhere to the vessel wall.
 Across all datasets and segmentation methods, the fitted values of $\kappa$ remain below 19 (five of seven datasets have $\kappa$ less than ten for all three segmentation methods), and the tangential wall velocities are well above zero, confirming that the no-slip condition is not valid \emph{in vivo}.
 Furthermore, the automatic segmentation yields systematically lower values of $\kappa$ than the manual segmentation, corresponding to higher tangential wall velocities.